ElazarK/content-docs/scripts/NetWitnessSAGetComponents.md

 ---
 id: netwitness-sa-get-components
-title: Netwitness SA Get Components
+title: NetWitness SA Get Components
 ---

 Gets a list of components in the NetWitness architecture.